 - zero maintenance is required to keep the forecasts aligned with your business

-The algorithms capable of addressing this type of high dimensional statistical problem are commonly referred to as maching learning algorithms or statistical learning algorithms.
-Lokad leverages precisely these algorithms - many of them actually - in order to deliver its forecasts.
-As a minor drawback, these algorithms happen to consume a lot more processing power than their traditional counterpart.
-However, this challenge is addressed through cloud computing that keeps the forecasting engine running smoothly no matter what amount of data is involved.
+As a minor drawback, these algorithms happen to consume a lot more processing power than their traditional counterparts.
+However, this challenge is addressed through cloud computing that keeps the forecasting engine running smoothly, no matter what amount of data is involved.

 The very idea of estimating probabilities rather than an average came from our early years when we were still trying to get the classic approach to work.
 It took us quite a few failures to realize that the classic approach was intrinsically flawed, and that no amount of R&D could fix a broken statistical framework.
 The statistical framework itself had to be fixed in the first place in order to get the forecasting model to work.